chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

  </td>
  <td>Bruce Martin
  </td>
- <td>I have concerns about the project:dataset relationship, but those were discussed ephemerally in Slack.
+ <td>I have concerns about the collection:dataset relationship, but those were discussed ephemerally in Slack.
 The rest looks fine to me - 2020-07-15
  </td>
 </tr>
 </table>